 However, as followers rise that rate drops, but it still remains higher than Instagram rates.
 This explains the growing popularity of micro influencers when it comes to brand partnerships, as their audiences tend to be more invested when the influencer is more dedicated as well.

-This is why TikTok content is great for UGC use and sponsored posts, as it’s authentic and very engaging, which has demonstrated a better acceptance for ads than in-house brand content ads.
+This is why TikTok content is ideal for UGC and sponsored posts, as its authenticity and high engagement lead to better acceptance of TikTok ads compared to in-house brand content.

 The negative side of TikTok influencers is that most of them are micro influencers, as it’s difficult to build a large loyal following.
 This way, most creators have a one time (or few times) success instead of being able to sustain good performance.